Projected Gradient Methods with Momentum: Projected gradient directions with momentum

 \section{Projected gradient directions with momentum}

 To define a projected gradient method with momentum, we need to feed Algorithm \ref{alg:qps} with directions of the form

 where $\alpha_k,\beta_k\ge 0$ and, for $k\ge 1$,

 In every iteration, the parameter $\eta_k$ is allowed to vary as long as it satisfies where $0<\eta_{\min}\le\eta_{\max}<+\infty$ are two fixed scalars.
-To determine $\alpha_k$ and $\beta_k$, we can solve a bidimensional quadratic programming problem defined according to two possible strategies, inspired by \cite{lapucci2025qps}: the first involves a $n\times n$ matrix $B_k$, whereas the second involves a $2\times 2$ matrix $H_k$.
+To determine $\alpha_k$ and $\beta_k$, we can solve a {two-}dimensional quadratic programming problem defined according to two possible strategies, inspired by \cite{lapucci2025qps}: the first involves a $n\times n$ matrix $B_k$, whereas the second involves a $2\times 2$ matrix $H_k$.

 We can thus consider a quadratic subproblem with the additional constraint on direction structure: